xryanglab/SCASL/README.md

 ```

 ### Parameter settings
-By default, this method uses the **bam** file (any mapping method can be adopted) as the **initial input** and can directly output the clustering results.
+By default, this method uses the **bam** file (any mapping method can be adopted) or **junction** file as the **initial input** and can directly output the clustering results.
 At the same time, it also supports users to use intermediate files as input to run the py files in the scasl folder step by step to get the results they want.

 The following parameters can be adjusted directly in `configs/srr.yaml` to use scasl: